simplyluke/skiscore-backend/README.md

 POST /sets/ -> create a new set of a type
 DELETE
 GET /sets/:id -> return passes of this set
-POST /sets/:id -> create a new pass within a set DELETE
+DELETE
 GET /trick/ -> return all trick sets
+POST /trick/ -> create new trick pass
 GET /jump/ -> return all jump sets
+POST /jump/ -> create new jump pass
 GET /slalom/ -> return all slalom sets
+POST /slalom/ -> create new slalom pass

 """